julia-zhou/Argmining/README.md

 # Argmining
 This repository contains work for our Final Project of TTIC 31190: NLP.
 It is a collaborative project with Benjamin Rothschild(@b-nroths).

+Argumentation mining aims to automatically identify structured argument data from unstructured text.
+One important part of argumentation mining is claim and stance identification.
+Most of the current approaches are engineered to address specific domains, for example a specific model might be built just to analyze claims in court documents using attributes specific to court documents and legal vocabulary.
+However, argumentative sentences are often characterized by common rhetorical structures, independently of the domain.
 The goal is to explore a method that exploits structured parsing information to detect claims without resorting to topic specific information.

 ## Abstract
 Claim stance classification has become an active field of research in the past years.
 We show that claim identification could be further improved with features includ- ing mean embedding representation of a sentence, the similarity between sentence and topic target, the location of the sen- tence, length of sentence and PageRank score of the sentence.
 We also achieve a better than average accuracy instance classification using sentiment analysis be- tween claim and topic.
 This paper also shows how the combination of many fea- tures types and optimization methods are necessary to achieve accuracy in this NLP task.